sQUlearn/squlearn/docs/user_guide/quantum_reservoir_computing.rst

     :width: 600
     :align: center

-    **Figure 2** Quantum reservoir computing circuit.
+    **Figure 2** A example of a quantum reservoir computing circuit.
 In the graphic we set the hidden qubits as :math:`\ket{0}^{\otimes 3}`.
     The encoding circuit (orange) and the quantum reservoir (blue) evolve the initial accessable qubit register :math:`\ket{\rho_0}` and the composite of accessable and hidden qubits respectively.
-After the measurement with respect to the observable :math:`O_k` we can we can repeat with similar circuits for all the other observables and use the expectation values to do classical machine learning.
+After the measurement with respect to the observable :math:`O_k` we can repeat with similar circuits for all the other observables and use the expectation values to do classical machine learning.

 High-level methods for QRC
 ===========================